 treat the event as a Major Security Incident.

-The DCCKICA shall ensure that the DCCKI CPS incorporates provisions setting out the approach to be taken by it in circumstances in which it suspects (or has reason to suspect) that any EII DCCKICA Private Key or any UI DCCKICA Private Key or any part of the DCCKICA Systems is Compromised.
+The DCCKICA shall ensure that the DCCKI CPS incorporates provisions setting out the approach to be taken by it in circumstances in which it suspects (or has reason to suspect) that any EII DCCKICA Private Key or any part of the DCCKICA Systems is Compromised.

 Computing resources, software and/or data are corrupted